r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

 ### Mastering the Stall
 * Airplane is designed to stall at wing root first and progress outward towards wingtips
-* Allows ailerons to remaind effective during a stall which provides more controllability
+* Allows ailerons to remain effective during a stall which provides more controllability
 * When stall is about to occur
-  * Wind notice decrease in wind noise
+  * Will notice decrease in wind noise
   * Mushy flight controls
   * Stall warning horn (5-10 knots before stall)
   * Airplane will buffet/shake as airflow becomes turbulent